mmbman/Katagiri/1980-03-15-Save-All-Sentient-Beings.md

 So from this point, “I save all sentient beings” is – what?

-Well, look around your life.
+Well, look around at your life.
 How many beings exist?
 Around you there are cushions, floor; you can see them.
 For those beings, we can help, one by one.
 We can handle your boots and sandals, and your hair, and your clothes; we can take care of them pretty well.
 This is exactly to save all sentient beings.
 Because your sandals, your boots, your clothes, are *beings*, *all dharmas*, which are observed, which are called into question.

 So, we should [do it].
 At that time, it’s not necessary to think [of] something *else*, which is *not* observed and which is not called in question.
 From moment to moment, always there are some beings which appear.